 There are a few common illnesses to watch out for in Boer goats.
 All goats are vulnerable to:

-- Contagious exthymia – small sores that form around the kids mouth and can then be transmitted to the ewe via the udder; although the condition is painful, the disease can be prevented with a vaccine (this condition can be transmitted to humans, leaving you with painful sores on your skin)
+- Contagious exthymia – small sores that form around the kids mouth and can then be transmitted to the ewe via the udder; although the condition is painful, the disease can be prevented with a shot (this condition can be transmitted to humans, leaving you with painful sores on your skin)

 - Heartwater – spread by the bont tick, this can lead to death; regular dipping is effective in keeping the ticks off, but if you see symptoms – high fever, trouble walking, odd chewing, and convulsions – you should consult your vet for antibiotics as soon as possible (ticks can also affect humans very quickly if they get bitten; my husband was down for months thanks to a tick that had been on him for less than a half hour – we almost had to put him down 😉)